 As a shade specimen in large public spaces, willow oak really can’t be beat for beauty and ease of management.
 But one of the facts about willow oak trees is their high water needs, especially when young.
 This can mean the tree will pirate moisture from other plants in the area.
 It is also a fast grower and can suck the local nutrients out of the soil as fast as they can be replaced.
 None of this is good for nearby flora.

-Either way you look at it, willow oak is definitely a strong, versatile tree with good wind resistance and easy of care, just make sure it’s the right tree for your garden/landscape space.
+Either way you look at it, willow oak is definitely a strong, versatile tree with good wind resistance and ease of care; just make sure it’s the right tree for your garden/landscape space.